Carmen Hathaway is a Canadian artist of Abenaki and German ancestry.

 Her visual arts practice evolves through experiences of exhibition, teaching, and creating works in a variety of mediums including painting, photography, video, and audio.

-In combining traditional methods with digital technologies, the surreal narratives of her mixed media originals seek to excite, provoke, and entice.
+In combining traditional methods with digital technologies, the surreal narratives of her mixed media originals seek to intrigue, provoke, entice.

 The recipient of several Manitoba Arts Council grants, she has participated in group shows since the late ’90s.
 Her solo exhibitions Carte Blanche, (Abenaki Museum, Odanak, Québec), and Self-Similarity, (Portage & District Arts Centre, Portage la Prairie, Manitoba) were presented in 2011, From Smoke To Cyber Signals, in 2017 (Ashukan Cultural Space, Montreal, Quebec), and in 2018 at the Canadian Language Museum at Glendon College, York University, Toronto, Ontario.

 Her contemporary interpretations of the cultural heritage of Abenaki weaving continually evolve, informing adaptations and hybridizations.